openphacts/Void-Editor2/README.md

 ##Linkset Creator

 An extension of the VoID Editor to allow the creation of descriptions of the links between two datasets.

-Features :
+__Features:__
-- Create VoID according to OPS specs
+- Create VoID according to [OPS specs](http://www.openphacts.org/specs/2013/WD-datadesc-20130912/)
-- Connects to ORCID to get information about dataset owner
+- Connects to [ORCID](http://orcid.org/) to get information about dataset owner
-- Selecting the source amd target datasets of the Linkset
+- Selecting the source and target datasets of the Linkset
 - Exports VoID
 - Allows users to view there progress so far - with "under the hood"